syl20bnr/spacemacs-elpa-mirror/gnu/ediprolog-readme.txt

 unblock Emacs and continue with other work.
 To resume interaction with the Prolog process, use M-x ediprolog-toplevel RET.

-If you press F10 when point is NOT on a query, the buffer content is consulted in the Prolog process, and point is moved to the first error (if any).
+If you press F10 when point is *not* on a query, the buffer content is consulted in the Prolog process, and point is moved to the first error (if any).
+In transient mark mode, if the region is active, only the text in the region is consulted.

 For convenience, the most recent interactions with the Prolog process are logged in the buffer "*ediprolog-history*".